heron-data/docs/docs/webhooks.md

 ## Verification

 We send a `Heron-Signature` header in every webhook request.
-This header is a base64-encoded HMAC SHA256 digest of your shared secret and the webhook's payload.
+This header is a base64-encoded HMAC SHA256 digest of your shared secret (*not* your API password) and the webhook's payload.

 To verify the webhook was sent by us, calculate the digital signature using the same algorithm and compare it to the `Heron-Signature` header.